sudara/stitches/README.md

 ### `track:ended`

 This is called when a track is finished.
 It does not rely on the somewhat sketchy nature of `<audio>` tag events fired from the browser, it will fire approximately 200ms near the end of the track.

+### `track:seeked`

+This is called after a track has successfully seeked and is playing again.
+Note that `track:playing` will not call after seek unless the track was stopped at the point of seeking.

 ## Why do we need this library?